EternityForest/KaithemAutomation/help.md

 ### Widget.render(\*args,\*\*kwargs)

 Returns an HTML representation of the widget, including all javascript needed, and suitable for direct inclusion in HTML code as you would a div or img.
 Widgets are usually inline-block elements.
-Many numeric widgets will take an optional kewyword argument label and unit.
+Many numeric widgets will take an optional keyword argument label and unit.

 ### Widget.uuid (Always available)